Individualized Treatment Allocation in Sequential Network Games: Treatment Allocation

-This theorem follows as a direct corollary of \citet[\S Theorem 1.6]{chatterjee2016nonlinear}.
+where $C_1,C_2$ are known constants that depend only upon $\boldsymbol{\theta}$ and $\overline{m}\coloneqq\max_{i,j}m_{ij}$, and $A_N$ is defined in Eq.\ref{eq:alpha}. \end{theorem} This theorem follows as a corollary of \citet[\S Theorem 1.6]{chatterjee2016nonlinear}.
 Proof of Theorem \ref{theorem2} is provided in Appendix \ref{apptheo31}.
-Theorem \ref{theorem2} shows that the upper bound on the approximation error depends upon the size of the network $N$ and the magnitude of the spillover effect $A_N\widebar{N}$.
-Given that Assumption \ref{ass:an} holds with non-increasing sequence of $A_N$, Theorem \ref{theorem2} clarifies that the leading term in the approximation error bound Eq.\ref{eqkl} grows at $\mathcal{O}(N)$.
+Theorem \ref{theorem2} shows that the upper bound on the approximation error depends not only on the size of the network $N$ but also on the magnitude of the spillover effect $A_N\widebar{N}$.
+However, by our construction, $A_{N}\bar{N}$ is set constant independent of $N$ regardless of whether the network is dense ($A_{N} = 1/N$) or sparse ($A_{N}$ is constant), Theorem \ref{theorem2} clarifies that the leading term in the approximation error bound Eq.\ref{eqkl} grows at $\mathcal{O}(N)$.